klepas/fuckyouimaplatypus-site/index.md

 ## PlatypusCon Conference

-Ever since Ruxcon departed for Melbourne, the Sydney infosec community has been sorely missing a conference-style event to bring the community together for a few days of sharing ideas, showcasing our projects and drinking.
+Ever since Ruxcon departed for Melbourne, the Sydney infosec community has been sorely missing a conference-style event to bring the community together for a few days of sharing ideas, showcasing our projects and horrendous alcoholism.

-In the spirit of what brought this community together, we're aiming to build a more hands-on event: that is, instead of a series of talks while you plan on missing to catch up with your friends at the cafe down the road, we're putting together a series of labs (think lock-picking tables, SDR workshops, a CTF...) and "lightning (whisky) talk" style events where everyone who wants to participate can.
+In the spirit of what brought this community together, we’re aiming to build a super hands-on event: that is, instead of a series of talks while you plan on missing to catch up with your friends at the cafe down the road, we're putting together a full day of hands-on workshops where you can get your hands dirty and we can all help each other learn something new.
+Bring your laptop (or phone or tablet or whatever) to get the most out of this event: infact, **bring something you can SSH on or don't come at all**.

 Date
 : Saturday 24th September 2016 (ink that in!)
 : Doors open at 9:00am
-: Official welcome at 10:00am
+: Official welcome at 9:30am
-: Closing at 18:00pm
+: Closing at 5:00pm

 Cost
+: $65 cash at the door (does not include t-shirt)
+: $75 cash at the door (includes a sexy platypus t-shirt) - you can let us know your size in advance via on [{{ site.email }}](mailto:{{ site.email }})
-: Limited tickets available at the door, $65 cash
+: $60 limited hoodies available on the day

 Prerequisites
-: Bring your laptop, no excuses. **No laptop, No ticket** : Be prepared to play
+: Bring your laptop, no excuses
+: Be prepared to play

 Location
 : aMBUSH Gallery -- Level 3, Central Park Mall, 28 Broadway Chippendale NSW 2008

-A Game of Platypus Thrones
+A Game of Flags
-: A twist of the traditional capture the flag wargames : Capture flags, upgrade your box or attack others
+: A twist on the traditional capture the flag wargames : Capture flags for platypuscoins, spend them to upgrade your box or attack others : Keep your eyes peeled, flags are everywhere
-: Use your platypus coins to buy hints, buy bots, buy insider knowledge about the other teams or bribe the platypus police : Keep your eyes peeled, flags are everywhere
 : Hosted by muld0r

-Workshops
+: Prizes include platypus plushies, because fuck yes [tm]

+The Art of Breaking (into stuff. buildings, lockers, whatever) : Ever wanted to experiment with picking locks?
-: Lockpicking - hosted by topy and klepas
+: Pick locks, push pins, pop handcuffs, also don't get in trouble : Hosted by topy and klepas

+Making Sh*t up with gdb
+: Want to get those sweet, sweet reversing and exploitation flags in CTFs?
+: Have your IDA Pro ready, but not sure where to stick it?
+: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
-: Reverse engineering - hosted by lin_s
+: Hosted by lin_s

 Lightning Talks
 : Fight club style
+: 5 minute limit
-: With whisky - shot required for every additional minute you require : 5 min limit
+: With fireball shots - shot required for every additional minute you require : Open mic

-: Open mic
+... and much **much** more (SDR, iOS / Android exploitation, Linux, hardware, lessons learned from CTFs etc) Think of it like nerd fight club: it doesn't matter if you're new to this infosec thing, or you've been at it for ages: everyone's expected to participate, and you won't find it fun if you're expecting to just come and sit and listen to other people's work.

 Sunset Launch Pre-party
 : The green patch of grass **behind** the State Museum of Contemporary Art (overlooking the Harbour Bridge and Opera House)